ychakradharreddy831-sys/Course_project_01.c/README.md

 ▶HOW TO RUN THE PROJECT
 Follow these steps:
-Step 1: Save the Code
+Step 1:Save the Code Save
-Save the full code in a file named: transport_logistics.c
+the full code in a file named: transport_logistics.c
 Step 2: Compile the Program
 If using GCC, run: